 - Outside lab fees

-The price range above can provide a general estimation of the expenses associated with dental crowns, but rest assured that a personalized quote will be provided after your needs are assessed in a consultation.
 If desired, dental financing from CareCredit® can help make the total cost more manageable with low- to no-interest payment plans designed to accommodate virtually any budget.
 Please call our practice for more information about the cost of dental crowns or the CareCredit® application process.

 Ready to schedule a consultation?
 Our cosmetic dentists can fix damaged or broken teeth with non-surgical treatments designed to restore a healthy smile and bite.
 Don’t hesitate to contact Encinitas Cosmetic Dentistry for more information about how we can help you achieve your dental goals.